vapor/docs/getting-started/install-swift-3-macos.md

 ### Open Xcode

 After Xcode 8 has been downloaded, you must open it to finish the installation.
+This may take a while.

 ## Check